The Romantic Myth of Making Love

 There is of course no guaranteed one-to-one mapping between types of early emotional dilemma and adult sexual fantasy, but in general we can say that our sexuality is expressive of our emotional past and often the pain in it.

 This explains why we rarely become bored with our own private erotic material, despite the fact that this material remains consistent: because our erotic fantasies and preferences are, if you like, ongoing treatment plans.

 From this perspective, the boredom hypothesis seems even less likely.

 This gives us the hint to what is going on in long-term relationships. it is not boredom, but the experience of a disjunction between our own sexuality, and our actual sexual activity with a partner.

 This is not obvious at the beginning of the relationship, when we are caught up in erotic novelty.
 It kicks in when novelty can no longer carry the show.

-The slow fading of novelty-eroticism is accompanied by a gradual re-emergence of our individual sexualities.
+The slow decline of novelty-eroticism is accompanied by a gradual re-emergence of individual sexualities.
 At this point it would be really useful for a couple to start talking about how they might share a playfulness around their sexual difference.
-However, it is exactly at this point that we are traduced by the 'making love' model, which ignores what might be a natural evolution from erotic novelty to erotic difference, and sells us the idea of merging in sex to express our deepening love.
+However, it is exactly at this point that we are traduced by the ‘making love’ model, which ignores what might be a natural evolution from erotic novelty to erotic difference, and sells us the idea of merging in sex to express our deepening love.

 ‘Making love’ takes top place in a depressing moral hierarchy of sex.
 It is the most proper kind of sex, expressing a mystic union of two people.